Micah Pellerin: Dallas Cowboys (first stint)

 On December 11, 2012, he was signed to the Dallas Cowboys practice squad.
 In January 2013, he signed a futures contract.
 By having a 43.8% completion percentage allowed, Pellerin acquitted himself well during the preseason.
 He gave up a touchdown in the Hall of Fame game, allowed two completions on eight targets and registered his lone pass defensed of the pre-season against the Cincinnati Bengals in his four subsequent preseason appearances (85 snaps).
 He was released on August 31 and re-signed by the practice squad.
 He was promoted to the active roster in week nine, to provide depth after Morris Claiborne suffered a hamstring injury.
 He appeared in 2 games until being cut on November 21, with the expectation of his returning to the practice squad after clearing waivers.

 Tennessee Titans

 On November 22, 2013, he was claimed off waivers by the Tennessee Titans.
 He finished the remainder of the season on the active roster.
 He was released on August 25, 2014.

 Dallas Cowboys (second stint)

 On August 31, 2014, he was signed to the Cowboys' practice squad.
 On November 9, he was promoted to the active roster for three games due to injuries to cornerbacks Morris Claiborne and Tyler Patmon.
 He was released on December 8 and spent the balance of the season on the practice squad.

 Cleveland Browns

 On January 20, 2015, he signed a one-year free agent contract with the Cleveland Browns.
 He was released on July 28.

+Microsoft

+In November 2022, Pellerin joined Microsoft as a Business Development Manager on the Microsoft Digital Natives Pursuits team, working with late-stage startups and high-growth tech companies, driving strategic initiatives resulting in Microsoft Azure partnerships.

 Personal life

 Pellerin's younger brother, Jared Pellerin, is a hip-hop artist performing under the name Pell.
+He later earned Master of Business Administration from Kelley School of Business at Indiana University Bloomington in 2019.